Reba (TV series): InternationalReba was broadcast worldwide in over 30 countries. The series was successful in the Czech Republic (under the name "The Diary of a Seasoned Mother") where the season premiere on September 29, 2007 garnered over 1 million viewers. It was also successful in Canada, Mexico, and Croatia.

+StreamingReba is currently available to stream on Hulu and Amazon Freevee.
+From May 6, 2024 to November 5, 2025, the series became available for streaming on Netflix.

 Home media

 20th Century Fox has released the entire series run, seasons 1–6, of Reba on DVD in Region 1.
 All discs are double-sided in an effort to reduce the economics of producing the sets.
-In 2010, seasons 1-4 were re-released in standard, more compact DVD cases to match the fifth and sixth season releases.
+In 2010, seasons 1–4 were re-released in standard, more compact DVD cases to match the fifth and sixth season releases.